eclipse-bluechi/bluechi/LICENSES/README.md

-# Hirte Project Licensing
+# BlueChi Project Licensing

 ## Main License

-The Hirte project uses single-line references to Unique License Identifiers as defined by the Linux Foundation's [SPDX project](https://spdx.org/).
+The BlueChi project uses single-line references to Unique License Identifiers as defined by the Linux Foundation's [SPDX project](https://spdx.org/).
 The line in each individual source file identifies the license applicable to that file.